schalkje/FamilyWall/design/architecture.md

 - Configure network and certs for HA connectivity
 - Use a dedicated Windows kiosk user account with automatic login and least-privilege access to required resources only.

+Local-only guideline: Updates are applied manually or via LAN file share; no cloud telemetry or auto-update services are required.

 ---

 ## 10. Open Questions / Decisions